Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 Start with a Layer

-When creating an outfit, one usually adds a layering piece last, but when building a capsule wardrobe I think it's smart to start with a layer.
-A layer is a piece you wear on top of everything else: a jacket, a cardigan, a blazer… it's the third piece that turns separates into a true outfit.
-And it's usually the most personal part of a look.
+When creating an outfit, one usually adds a layering piece last, but when building a capsule wardrobe, I think it's smart to start with a layer.
+A layer is a piece you wear on top of everything else: a jacket, a cardigan, a blazer.
+It's the third piece that turns separates into a true outfit, and it's usually the most personal part of a look.

 Your layering piece is determined by the climate where you live, the formality of your workplace, the effectiveness of your social life, your favorite colors, your preferences for types of fabrics and texture.
 A layering piece is also the easiest piece to switch out with the seasons and with current trends, so it's where you can have as bit more fun and be creative.

-You likely will want more than one layering piece, but to start, choose a layer you own and love, or one you'd love to add to your wardrobe.
+You likely will want more than one layering piece, but to start, choose a layer you own and love or one you'd love to add to your wardrobe.

 Next, Add Two Different Bottoms

-Every capsule wardrobe benefits from not just two bottoms (pants, jeans, skirts, shorts), but two different ones.
+Every capsule wardrobe benefits from not just two bottoms (pants, jeans, skirts, shorts), but two different types.
 Not just color, but fabric and silhouette.
 Variety is the spice of life, and variety in your capsule will provide you versatility and the ability to dress up and down your collection.

 Try on items in your existing closet with your primary layering piece; there is a good chance you already own at least one bottom that works with it.
-Creating a capsule wardrobe takes time, and a lot of that time is trying things on to see if the pieces work together.
+Creating a capsule wardrobe takes time, and a lot of that time is spent trying things on to see if the pieces work together.
 I promise you, it's worth the effort.

 Thirdly, Add Two Bases (That Also Work Alone)